Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Portfolio Management Strategy Update

-The LLGP and LSGP portfolios were created in February/March of this year; currently there are 19 holdings for the LLGP and two holdings for the LSGP.
+The LLGP and LSGP portfolios were created in February/March of this year; currently, there are 19 holdings for the LLGP and two holdings for the LSGP.
 At the end of the week, the LLGP was up 4.6 percent which was a 60 bps improvement, and the LSGP was up 44.6 percent representing a 180 bps decline from last week.

 During the week, multiple moves were made.
 A position was added to Sprouts; a partial position was sold for Sanderson Farms (NASDAQ:SAFM).
 Sprouts was hit hard this week from the speculative import tariff publicity.
 This was seen as a buying opportunity.
 Sanderson Farms had become over weighted and a five percent gain was realized since the chicken collusion accusations subsided.